-We recognize that as campus policers, we serve a different clientele than most police agencies and we understand that one of our most important responsibilities as campus police offices is education and that every one of our officers must be an educator.
+Belmont Abbey College campus police officers serve a different clientele than most police agencies and understand that one of the most important responsibilities as offices in this setting is education.
+Every campus police officer is also an educator.

 Enforcement Policy